chiakangZacHung/chiakangZacHung/README.md

 Welcome to my page!
 I'm Chiakang!
 I am very passionate about coding.
-I have published research in Springer focused on deep learning.
-I also co-wrote a book chapter on the application of deep learning, which will be published in Elsevier.
+I have published papers in software testing and machine learning.
+Below you can see a glimpse of the projects I have worked on.

 :mortar_board: **Education:**
  - Master of Science in Computer Science and Engineering at `Politecnico di Milano`